 Do I need to make a reservation?

-Reservations are recommended, but not required, and you can make them by using the seatme widget on this website, or by calling 470-225-6770.
+Reservations are recommended but not required.
+You can make a reservation by using the Resy widget on the website, or by calling (470)-225-6770.

 What are the hours of operation?

 We have a covered patio and, when the weather is nice, we open up the front porch for seating.